 Note that if a business intends to elect to report for calendar quarters it is likely to be more straightforward for them to do so from the start and join MTD ITSA from 1 April 2024 rather than 6 April 2024; the first five days are effectively voluntary.

-The deadlines for quarterly updates are 5 August, 5 November, 5 February and 5 May following the end of the relevant quarter.
+The deadlines for quarterly updates will be 5 August, 5 November, 5 February and 5 May following the end of the relevant quarter (so those that elect for calendar quarters get an extra five days).
 Updates may be submitted more frequently and can be submitted up to 10 days early where the information for the quarter is known to be complete.

-The information to be included in a quarterly update is set out in an ‘update notice’ which requires the following details:
+The information to be included in a quarterly update is to be set out in an ‘update notice’ and will include:

 - Designatory information